sgsshankar/awesome-generative-ai-data-scientist/README.md

 ## Paid Courses

-- [8-Week AI Bootcamp by Business Science](https://learn.business-science.io/generative-ai-bootcamp-enroll): Focused on helping you become a Generative AI Data Scientist.
+- [8-Week AI Bootcamp To Become A Generative AI-Data Scientist](https://learn.business-science.io/generative-ai-bootcamp-enroll): Focused on helping you become a Generative AI Data Scientist.
 Learn How To Build and Deploy AI-Powered Data Science Solutions using LangChain, LangGraph, Pandas, Scikit Learn, Streamlit, AWS, Bedrock, and EC2.